jspricke/radicale-remind/README.rst

 ::

+  # Allow reading root collection for authenticated users
   [root]
+  user: .+
+  collection:
+  permissions: R

+  # Allow reading and writing principal collection (same as username)
+  [principal]
+  user: .+
+  collection: {user}
+  permissions: RW

+  # Allow reading and writing calendars and address books that are
+  # children of the principal collection
+  [calendars]
-  user: .*
+  user: .+
-  collection: .*
+  collection: {user}/.*
-  permissions: RrWw
+  permissions: rw

 Put this into ``/home/user/.config/radicale/rights``.
-This is needed to allow access to collections with a slash in the name like ``.abook/addressbook/``.
+This is modified from ``owner_only`` and needed to allow access to collections with a slash in the name like ``.abook/addressbook/``.
 Please read the `Radicale documentation <https://radicale.org/master.html#documentation>`_ for how to set up secure connections and authentication.

 Run